bkuhn/talks/SCALE-2014/npo-acct.markdown

     + No one ever got fired for chosing Blackbaud.
     + (although ask Josh Berkus for his story about this.)

-+ Accountants generally don't understand software, so:
++ Accountants generally don't understand software &hellip;
-    + they are used to what they know.
+    + &hellip; so, they are used to what they know.
-    + Smarter accountants know something is wrong.
+    + &hellip; but, Smarter accountants know something is wrong.

 <hr/>
 > I'd tell you to buy Blackbaud or Fund-EZ, but your books as a fiscal sponsor are complicated enough that they won't meet your needs anyway.